-The Institute brings together academic researchers, students, judges and legal practitioners from diverse backgrounds, enabling important opportunities for cross-fertilisation and has leadership involvement in strong networks both discipline-based and spanning geographical and jurisdictional differences.
-The Institute provides a base for many law-related organisations to meet at the heart of legal London.
+The Institute brings together academic researchers, students, judges and legal practitioners from diverse backgrounds, enabling important opportunities for cross-fertilisation of research and practice.
+The Institute plays a leading role in national and international networks, both discipline-based as well as spanning geographic and jurisdictional differences.

-The Library has the role of being one of the world's great comparative law libraries in providing a national shared resource for UK legal researchers - with a specific agreement with the British Library to act as the national law library - attracting expertise from UK and overseas for collaborative research and knowledge exchange.
+The Library is one of the world's great comparative law libraries in providing a national shared resource for UK legal researchers - with a specific agreement with the British Library to act as the national law library - attracting expertise from UK and overseas for collaborative research and knowledge exchange.

 The IALS, as a national centre for research, is concerned to promote research by its own academic staff and various research fellows and associates.
 Legal research conducted at the Institute also furthers our national role in legal research promotion and facilitation - providing a legal research hub (both through our central London venue and online through our web legal research resources).

-W. G. Hart Legal Workshop with wide ranging subject matter, led by different Directors each year, high level of international scholars, judiciary, practitioners etc.
+- The annual W. G. Hart Legal Workshop is organised and hosted by IALS.
+In recent years, the Workshops have focused on a wide range of comparative and international legal issues, led by different Directors each year, and with a high level of international scholars, judiciary, practitioners etc.